Theoretical strong line metallicity diagnostics for the JWST era: Local Strong line metallicity calibrations

 \section{Local Strong line metallicity calibrations}

 Before we can use our model to extend the strong line metallicity calibrations to high redshift galaxies we first ensure that our model can accurately reproduce the locally observed auroral line-based metallicity calibrations from the literature.
 In Figure \ref{fig:z0_all}, we compare the theoretical strong line metallicity calibrations derived using \textsc{simba} $z=0$ snapshot against different local observational and theoretical calibrations from the literature.
-We consider all $12$ modeled line ratios and perform a fit third-degree polynomial of the form $y = a_2*x^2 + a_1*x^1 + a_0$ where x is the line ratio and y is the metallicity (12 + log(O/H)) to the data using ordinary least square regression represented by the thick red line.
+We consider all $12$ modeled line ratios and perform a fit third-degree polynomial of the form $y = a_2*x^2 + a_1*x^1 + a_0$ where x is the metallicity (12 + log(O/H)) and y is the line ratio, to the data using ordinary least square regression represented by the thick red line.
 The red shaded area represents the region of $90 \%$ confidence interval, while the other solid color lines are the observational auroral line-based strong line calibrations.
 The dashed lines are theoretical calibrations that were used to extend the auroral line calibrations in the regime where no observational data was present.
 As can be seen, our model provides a reasonable match to the observed calibrations for the majority of the line ratios.
 We now discuss the individual line ratios in turn:

 \paragraph{N2} We compare our calibration fit for N2 against the calibrations from \citet{denicolo_2002, kewley2002, tremonti2004, Pettini, nagao_2006, Maiolino2008, marino_2013, brown_2016, curti_2020}.
 As can be seen in Figure \ref{fig:z0_all}, our model performs well in matching the calibrations from the literature across the entire metallicity range.
 The nature of the curve can be understood by the fact that as the metallicity decreases, the H\scalebox{0.9}{ II} region temperature rises due to a decrease in metal cooling.
 This causes more of the nitrogen to occupy higher ionization states.
 This, coupled with the decreasing abundance of nitrogen with decreasing metallicity leads to the [N\scalebox{0.9}{ II}]$\lambda 6583$ being a monotonically decreasing function of metallicity.